 The Production Capacity Reservation Contract between a related party, MagP Inovação, S.A. ("MagP") and the Company, dated June 1, 2020 (the "Production Agreement"), provides that MagP is to supply the Company with minimum guaranteed amounts of modules, tracking structures and accessories, command boards, and electrical installations as well as assembly services for all equipment relating to the concentrated photovoltaic ("CPV") solar trackers used in the Company's Hydrogen Generators (the "Trackers").
 Under the Production Agreement, MagP guarantees to supply to Fusion Fuel all materials and installations for 4,200 Trackers over a three-year period which commenced at the beginning of 2020 and expires at the end of 2022.
 MagP and the Company are to agree to a production schedule each January which will establish the number of Trackers and the fixed cost per Tracker to be supplied by MagP in such year.
-MagP and the Company have agreed to the following cost schedule: (i) the first 55 Trackers will be supplied by MagP at a cost of $\mathfrak{C}50,000$ per Tracker; (ii) the second 1,400 Trackers will be supplied by MagP at a maximum price of $\mathfrak{C}21,000$ per Tracker; (iii) the third 1,400 Trackers will be supplied by MagP at a maximum price of $\mathfrak{C}21,000$ per Tracker; (iii) the third 1,400 Trackers will be supplied by MagP at a maximum price of $\mathfrak{C}21,000$ per Tracker; (iii) the third 1,400 Trackers will be supplied by MagP at a price to be defined but at a maximum price of $\mathfrak{C}21,000$ per Tracker.
+MagP and the Company have agreed to the following cost schedule: (i) the first 55 Trackers will be supplied by MagP at a cost of $\xi$ 50,000 per Tracker; (ii) the second 1,400 Trackers will be supplied by MagP at a maximum price of $\xi$ 18,200 per Tracker; and (iv) the final 1,400 Trackers will be supplied by MagP at a price to be defined but at a maximum price of $\xi$ 18,200 per Tracker.
 If the Company does not place orders for at least the minimum amounts set forth above, MagP is released from its obligation to supply such amounts and can renegotiate lower production quotas.